-SCE&G's DSM programs do not specifically target natural gas usage; many of its programs -particularly efficient new home incentives, energy assessments, and public information activities - have the effect of encouraging natural gas efficiency, conservation, and/or reduction of peak demand within its combined gas-electric service area.
+SCE&G's DSM programs do not specifically target natural gas usage; many of its programs -particularly energy assessments and public information activities - have the effect of encouraging natural gas efficiency, conservation, and/or reduction of peak demand within its combined gas-electric service area.
 SCE&G does have natural gas rebates available to its natural gas customers.